 How to design advertisements and promotional images

-Here’s a look at the three suuuper simple ways to make advertisements and promotional images in PicMonkey.
+Here’s a look at a couple simple methods to make advertisements and promotional images in PicMonkey.
 We used our faux succulent and cacti company, Prickles & Pots, in each design.

 Templates are design lifesavers—they make it easy to get something good looking out the door fast.
 Here’s a quick look at how to use templates for your advertisements and promotional images, and a little info on how we transformed our Urbique template to make something special for Prickles & Pots.

-- Find a template that suits your needs, and click Customize.
-We chose Urbique because it puts an image front-and-center, and has a streamlined look.
+Find a template that suits your needs, and click Customize.

-- Head to Resize in the Basic Edits tab if you need your design to be a different size.
+Head to Resize in the Basic Edits tab if you want to adjust size.

 For a nitty-gritty look at how to use our design templates, watch our short video tutorial.

 If you have a photo that perfectly reflects your message or brand, add some text to it and call your design done!
-This is a pretty common practice around PicMonkey, as evidenced by our contest announcement images.
+Learn more about adding text to images.